perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 # SSDT METHOD: softPowerPlayTable inside SSDT file

-Use GPU-Z to export roms from your graphics card or use this page to find one in https://www.techpowerup.com/gpu-specs/
+Use GPU-Z to export roms from your graphics card or go to [techpowerup](https://www.techpowerup.com/gpu-specs/) to find one.

-Once the `rom` file is obtained, we will extract the PPT file if it is the factory default file, please note that it will not be modified with respect to the ***Zero RPM***!
+Once the ROM file is obtained, we will extract the PPT key as `extracted.pp_table` file.
+It is the factory default file.
+Please note that it will not be modified with respect to the ***Zero RPM*** feature!

 ----

-## OSX Extracting PPT from ROM
+## macOS Extracting PPT from ROM
-In Osx we install the following packages:
+In macOS we install the following packages:
 Download this tool [upp](https://github.com/sibradzic/upp) and run it next to the ROM file.

 ```shell